Quick Answer

 If you're evaluating AI video tools, Synthesia is probably on your shortlist.
 It should be — they pioneered avatar-based video generation and made it accessible to non-technical teams.
 But there's a growing category of enterprise teams that need something fundamentally different.

 Knowlify takes a different approach.
 Instead of putting an AI avatar in front of a script you write from scratch, Knowlify turns your existing docs, prompts, and reference images into animated explainer videos — in minutes.
-No scriptwriting.
-No avatar selection.
+No scriptwriting required.
 No repeated render cycles to get it right.
+And now Knowlify includes AI avatars too, so when a presenter-led format is the right fit for a given video, you can get that from the same document-to-video workflow rather than switching to a separate tool.

 Try Knowlify free and see the difference yourself.